 Our Team & Stories

-Up to 8000 people who miraculously escaped from the war started living in Tserovani Internally Displaced Persons (IDP) Settlement.
-They had lost their loved ones, faced physical and mental injury and on a daily basis they had to deal with the consequences of war.
+Up to 8,000 people who miraculously escaped from the war started living in the Tserovani IDP Settlement.
+They had lost their loved ones, faced physical and mental injury, and on a daily basis they had to deal with the consequences of war.
 The new environment was very stressful.
-At the beginning, we unwittingly waited for help which was destroying me.
+At the beginning, we unwittingly waited for help, which was destroying me.
 I felt very insulted if someone pitied me.
 I cannot wait for or depend on someone.
 My friends used to call me and offer help but I didn’t need any.
 I just needed a job; it didn’t really matter what kind of job it was.
 I needed to work in order to get my confidence back.
-But at the same time, all my dreams, plans and ideas were related to Akhalgori.
-One day, I attended a training about developing social enterprises and I was inspired to implement it in our IDP Settlement.
+But at the same time, all my dreams, plans and ideas were connected to Akhalgori.
+One day, I attended a training about developing social enterprises, and I was inspired to implement it in our IDP settlement.
 That was the start of Ikorta.

 Our past is our experience.
 We remember and we try to express our attitudes and feelings with our art.
 That’s why for the 10th anniversary of the 2008 August War, we created poppy pins.
 People who buy the pin not only support the social enterprise, but they will remind the world that tragedy occurred 10 years ago, and now they support the creation of a better future.

-*Nana is also the founder of the NGO "For Better Future", which aims to strengthen not only IDPs but also the regional civil society by supporting community members and local initiatives.
+*Mtskheta-Mtianeti Regional Hub aims to strengthen not only IDPs but also civil society in the region by supporting community members and local initiatives.

 All of the places saved in my memory since childhood are now occupied.
-My mother is from Liakhvi Gorge, in the occupied Tskhinvali region.
+My mother is from Liakhvi Gorge in the occupied Tskhinvali region.
 She has six siblings.
-My father is from Ksnis Valley, in the occupied Akhalgori region.
+My father is from Ksnis Valley in the occupied Akhalgori region.
 He has five siblings.
-Between my mother and father’s families you cannot find a person who was not an IDP after the 2008 August War.
+Between my mother's and father’s families you cannot find a person who was not an IDP after the August 2008 War.